oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 knowledge, and GitHub provides an extensive [help](https://help.github.com/en) library.

-Figure 3 illlustrates the flow of information between GitHub and OASIS as working drafts are posted and CSDs are approved.
+Figure 3 illustrates the flow of information between GitHub and OASIS as working drafts are posted and CSDs are approved.
 It also illustrates the use of GitHub release tags to enable precisely locating specific versions of the work product in the repository.
 Figure 3 also shows updating the working version from a published CSD.
-It is common for OASIS TC Administration to find and fix issues in work products during publiction (e.g., correcting broken links).
+It is common for OASIS TC Administration to find and fix issues in work products during publication (e.g., correcting broken links).
 The incorporation of such changes into the working version aids in the publication of future versions.
 The details of such changes are commonly included in the message sent to the